nidhishs91/Normal_website/README.md

 # Normal_website
-This is for Normal Webs
+This is for Normal Web